-Additionally if your Branch would like to use the Society's Cattle Insurance cover a Cattle Cover Lodgement Form will need to be completed and forwarded to the Sports Department at Head Office with payment.
-Refer to Section 8.7 Insurance Templates for a copy correct at publication.
-For the latest copy refer to our website: www.ashs.com.au
+Additionally, if your Branch would like to use the Society's Cattle Insurance cover a Cattle Cover Lodgement Form will need to be completed and forwarded to the Sports Department at Head Office with payment.
+Form available on ASHS website.